8.3 Neurons and Neuroglia

 Neuroglia

-In addition to neurons, nervous tissues also consist of , also called .
+In addition to neurons, nervous tissues also consist of neuroglia, also called glial cells.
 The root of the word glial comes from a Greek word meaning “glue,” which reflects earlier ideas about the role of neuroglia in nervous tissues.
 Neuroglia were thought to be little more than “glue” holding together the all-important neurons, but this is no longer the case.
 They are now known to play many vital roles in the nervous system.
 There are several different types of neuroglia, each with a different function.
 You can see six types of neuroglia in Figure 8.3.5.

 Types of Neuroglia